Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-53-the-wild-hunt.md

 Then again, it was never supposed to be what it was.
 It had originally just been temporary housing and a situation room for the archeological dig around the furthest inland settlement the lake Ten’gewek had apparently founded.
 Daniel had always intended for whatever permanent human presence arose on Akyawentuo to be a carefully contained enclave, maybe on an island somewhere, supplemented by some kind of a philosopher’s garden somewhere near to the tribes.

 Nowadays it was a place of the most constructive of culture clashes.
-Humans taught Ten’Gewek how to read---now that they had their own letters, Yan thought it was “okay”---and how to do more practical things.
+Humans taught Ten’Gewek how to read - now that they had their own letters, Yan thought it was “okay” - and how to do more practical things.
 Things like food preservation, simple tool making, mindful habits about writing down thoughts as they occurred and suchlike.
 Predictably, everyone was interested in Hoeff and Julian’s daily weightlifting and other training, so every day they taught the People how to methodically exercise, once they’d finished torturing Dan and his students.

 All in all, things were going well!
 They’d even begun a post office between the Given-Men, now that Vemik’s and Singer’s writing was spreading like wildfire.
 ‘Giving-marks’ and ‘Taking-sounds’ was what they had called the female and male systems.
 The one ‘gave’ the reader an idea with its many characters, all of which evolved from the Singers’ bite-marking system, while the other one ‘took’ sounds from the mouth and kept them on paper forever.